Hannah Blythyn, Deputy Minister for Housing & Local Government

 The proposals in the consultation documents are the first steps towards the design of an integrated, strategic approach to managing packaging waste and I hope you will encourage your constituents to read and respond to the consultations.

 Another related UK-wide consultation is also being published by HM Treasury today in relation to a proposed tax on the production and import of plastic packaging.
 It is proposed that this tax will apply to plastic packaging which does not contain at least 30% recycled plastic.
-The consultation is available at this link.
+View the consultation: Plastic Packaging Tax (DEFRA).

 There is widespread public interest and engagement around waste and packaging.
 I hope to see a high level of interest in these consultations from people in Wales and I welcome your support in encouraging responses to this important engagement.